-"The MCS Contractor shall review oversecontracts or tenders to ensure that:
+"The MCS Contractor shall review orders, contracts or tenders to ensure that:

-- The requirements are adequately defined for each installation; - The MCS Contractor has the resource and capability to meet the order/contract requirements.
-Where the time scales cannot be met, the MCS Contractor shall detail when the order/contract will be fulfilled; - Responsibility or planning and building control compliance is clearly identified.
+• The requirements are adequately defined for each installation;

+• The MCS Contractor has the resource and capability to meet the order/contract requirements.
+Where the time scales cannot be met, the MCS Contractor shall detail when the order/contract will be fulfilled;

+• Responsibility for planning and building control compliance is clearly identified.